BiondiProtocol/Replication-and-Verification-Biondi-Protocol/README.md

 We discovered, for example, that when processing signals from stepped pyramid walls depth focused tomograms showed ghosting, i.e. the reflective properties of the steps introduced an amplitude-mediated effect on phase that created artifacts.
 The wall signal disappeared when we introduced the more stringent resonance modal gate, i.e. only modes 1-6, not 7-24.

+Addenda:
+1) We now have an improved co-registration method that overcomes an issue we detected when attempting to recover a synthetic spatial shift we devised.
+We found that range recovery was nearly complete, but azimuth recovery was not.
+The issue only arose when shifting the image from under the 32x32 patch, not when shifting the patch itself over the image.
+The solution was to frame the 32x32 patch on all sides with a 128-pixel frame that provides image context to the 32x32 patch.
+The way this works now is that the operator asks, what shift of the patch region over the Offset image, at the sub-pixel level, most closely approximates the same image region of the Reference-image.
+That closest vector distance, range and azimuth, is the displacement vector for a given K-pair at a given pixel.
+Each pixel is evaluated in this way for each sub-aperture pair to extract this displacement vector.

+   Therefore, each pixel is associated with a family of these displacement vectors, equal to the number of sub-aperture looks.
+The next step in the protocol then examines these vector families for elliptical structure and assigns a modal score between 1 and an upper limit we define as at least four vectors per cycle.
+For example, a W=100 means there are 100 displacement vectors in the frame to search for elliptical structure than must be defined by at least 4 vectors such that there cannot be more than 100/4=25 elliptical cycles in that frame of 100 vectors.
+The nomenclature to indicate that is W=100, m=1-25.
+By that logic, m=1 means a single elliptical cycle defined by a 100-displacement-vector-station trajectory.
+This structural spatial (range-azimuth) vector field analysis adds a discriminatory layer to the protocol to detect real motion and distinguish from random pixel instability due to non-ground motion factors.